hmcts/hmi-shared-infrastructure/README.md

 The password is now dynamically created by Terraform.
 The flow is to run the Shared Services Terraform, which creates the password and puts it into Key Vault.
 Then run the Shared Infrastructure Terraform, which will fetch the password and update PostgreSQL.
 (Can also just run this to update the password as is currently in Key Vault)

+# hmi-shared-services
+`terraform\deployments\sharedservices` is the path for the Shared Services Terraform.